Vaccine sales plunge for Sanofi in fourth quarter

 Vaccines results

-In the fourth-quarter Vaccines sales decreased to €1.716 billion mainly reflecting accelerated supply phasing of influenza vaccines between the third and the fourth quarter 2022.
-For the year, Vaccines sales were €7.229 billion reflecting progressive recovery of Travel-related and Booster vaccines.
+In the fourth quarter, vaccine sales decreased to €1.716 billion, mainly reflecting accelerated supply phasing of influenza vaccines between the third and the fourth quarter 2022.
+For the year, vaccine sales were €7.229 billion, reflecting progressive recovery of travel-related and booster vaccines.

-In the fourth quarter, Polio/Pertussis/Hib (PPH) vaccines sales decreased 16.9% to €443 million reflecting lower sales in the Rest of the World region.
+In the fourth quarter, polio/pertussis/hib (PPH) vaccines sales decreased 16.9% to €443 million, reflecting lower sales in the rest of the world.
 In addition, PENTAXIM sales in China decreased due to the COVID disruption.

 In the U.S., VAXELIS continued to capture market share, progressively replacing pentavalent vaccines in the primary series of infant immunization.
 Full-year 2022 PPH sales reached €2.285 billion.

-Fourth-quarter Meningitis sales increased 14.3% to €110 million, reflecting significant growth in the Rest of the World region.
-Booster vaccines sales increased 12.1% in the fourth quarter to €148 million, driven by the Rest of the World region.
+Fourth-quarter meningitis sales increased 14.3% to €110 million, reflecting significant growth in the rest of the world.
+Booster vaccines sales increased 12.1% in the fourth quarter to €148 million, driven by the rest of the world.

-Fourth-quarter Travel and endemic vaccines sales increased 28.6% to €121 million, reflecting growth across all geographies in a post pandemic environment.
-Sales of Other Vaccines were €92 million, up 309.1% in the fourth quarter and included sales of the recently approved monovalent recombinant-protein COVID-19 booster vaccine VIDPREVTYN Beta.
+Fourth-quarter travel and endemic vaccine sales increased 28.6% to €121 million, reflecting growth across all geographies in a post pandemic environment.
+Sales of other vaccines were €92 million, up 309.1% in the fourth quarter and included sales of the recently approved monovalent recombinant-protein COVID-19 booster vaccine VIDPREVTYN Beta.

 In the fourth quarter, business operating income decreased 13.6% at CER to €599 million compared to the same period of last year, reflecting earlier time to market of flu vaccines sales, higher R&D expenses related to the mRNA center of excellence which were partially offset by the capital gain generated by the sale of the Japanese encephalitis vaccine.

-In 2022, business operating income of Vaccines increased 9.8% at CER to €3.168 billion reflecting strong sales growth, gross margin improvement, moderate Selling, General & Administrative evolution despite higher Research & Development costs.
+In 2022, business operating income of vaccines increased 9.8% at CER to €3.168 billion reflecting strong sales growth, gross margin improvement, moderate selling, general and administrative evolution despite higher research and development costs.

 In the fourth quarter of 2022, Sanofi sales were €10.725 billion, up 7.3% on a reported basis.
 Exchange rate movements had a positive effect of 4.7 percentage points, mainly due to the U.S. dollar.
 At CER, company sales were up 2.6%.
 In the full year of 2022, Sanofi sales reached €42.997 billion, up 13.9% on a reported basis.
 Exchange rate movements had a positive effect of 6.9 percentage points.
 At CER, company sales were up 7.0%.